rakutentech/engineering-blog/content/post/fewer-parameters-means-fewer-bugs.md

 Obviously, the code quality has a huge improvement after refactoring.

 ## Loose coupling
-Before we finish this refactoring and send the PR to someone, let's check the code again, does it clean enough?
+Before we finish refactoring and send off this PR to someone, let's check the code again.
+But is it clean enough?

 The code seems short and simple, but this method still depends on the author class.
 In other words, the `summary` method needs to know the author object has a `full_name` method, we could say the book class still couple with author class.
 In this case, maybe it's hard to notice the cost of coupling, let's imagine a few years later, the `summary` method might become more complicated: